Pregnancy is often a time of great highs and lows.

-If your prepregnancy weight is…
+|If your prepregnancy weight is…

 These are averages to give you an idea of how much weight you should gain.
 Talk to your health care provider about your specific weight goals during pregnancy.

 Exercise is a key part of diabetes treatment.
-Just as you need to get your blood sugar under control before getting pregnant, it's best to get fit before you get pregnant.
+Just as you need to get your blood glucose under control before getting pregnant, it's best to get fit before you get pregnant.
 Can you keep your current exercise program during pregnancy?
 Is it safe to start exercise after you become pregnant?

 Discuss your exercise plans with your diabetes care team, and ask for guidelines.
 Pregnant women frequently question whether it is safe to exercise during pregnancy.
 Regular physical activity is not only safe for pregnant women, it benefits health by offsetting some of the problems of pregnancy, such as varicose veins, leg cramps, fatigue, and constipation.
-For women with diabetes, exercising after meals may help the muscles use the sugar in the bloodstream, and help keep your blood sugar levels in your target range.
+For women with diabetes, exercising after meals may help the muscles use the glucose in the bloodstream, and help keep your blood glucose levels in your target range.
 However, if you have any of the following conditions, then you will need to talk to your diabetes care team about the risks of exercise during pregnancy:

 - High blood pressure